 The Consett Iron Company was the largest steel manufacturer in the world.

 Despite its scale, the company was notoriously unprofitable.
-When the Northumberland and Durham District Bank went bust, the Derwent Iron Works owed the bank £1 million.
+When the Northumberland and Durham District Bank failed, the Derwent Iron Works owed the bank £960,000.

-In 1869 William Jenkins (1825 – 1895), a Welshman, was appointed general manager, having previously managed the works of John Guest.
+William Jenkins (1825 – 1895), a Welshman, was appointed general manager from 1869, having previously managed the works of John Guest.
 Jenkins was largely credited with the turnaround of the Consett works.

 A political Liberal, and a staunch churchgoer, Jenkins was a humane and kind man, and generally retained his workforce, even during slack trading periods.
 He had a keen commercial mind and was a strong judge of character.